Congo Republic opposition presidential candidate Kolelas dies at 61 | Politics

 Congo Republic opposition presidential candidate Kolelas dies at 61

-The main opposition challenger in Congo Republic's March 21 presidential election Guy Brice Parfiat Kolelas who was sick in hospital with COVID-19 has died at 61, a spokesman said on Monday.

-Kolelas's election campaign said on Sunday that the former minister was in hospital with COVID-19 and could be evacuated to France.
-The spokesman Justin Nzoloufoua declined to give the cause of death, but said Kolelas died while he was being evacuated for medical treatment.
+Kolelas' heart stopped when his plane landed in Paris and the ambulance team was unable to save him, said his adviser, Didier Loco.
+His spokesman, Justin Nzoloufoua, declined to give the cause of death.
+Grieving supporters in the capital Brazzaville filled the Union of Democratic Humanists (UDH-YUKI) party headquarters, where a huge portrait of Kolelas hung on the wall and the national flag flew at half-mast.

+"Everyone was counting on him.
+We are very disappointed," said Edgar Masomba, a 50-year-old supporter.
+"Why, why, why?" several women cried.

-Kolelas released a video from his hospital bed late on Saturday.
-Breathing heavily and holding an oxygen mask next to his face, he said he was "battling against death" but urged Congolese to "go vote for change".
-Kolelas, the son of former Prime Minister Bernard Kolelas, came second in the 2016 presidential election.
-He was seen as the main challenger to President Denis Sassou Nguesso who is seeking to extend his 36-year rule in Congo.
-(Writing by Bate Felix; Editing by Himani Sarkar and Christopher Cushing)
+Kolelas, the son of former prime minister Bernard Kolelas, worked in the government for many years and came second in the 2016 presidential election.
+He released a video from his hospital bed late on Saturday.
+Breathing heavily and holding an oxygen mask next to his face, Kolelas said he was "battling against death" but urged Congolese to "go vote for change".

+Some supporters said they doubted he had really died of COVID-19, but party leaders tried to quash any conspiracy theories.
+"Whether it was COVID or something else is not important to us.
+What matters is the future of the party," said its secretary-general, Gaston Malanda.

+"Unfortunately the catastrophe came at the moment when we were calculating results.
+We have no information today to say whether he won or not."
+An internet blackout across the country on election day continued on Monday, witnesses said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)